CarlosGS20/Typical-load-profile-MV-CIGRE-benchmark/README.md

     <img src="https://github.com/CarlosGS20/Typical-load-profile-MV-CIGRE-benchmark/blob/main/Profiles_consumption_disaggregation.jpg" width="680" height="680">
 </p>

 Once this data is available in a numerical and fully accessible form, the total consumption at each node for each typical day can be calculated by multiplying by the nominal power of the loads of each type indicated in the CIGRE report.
 It is also possible to manipulate this data to perform various analyses, such as creating voltage problems at some nodes or current problems on the lines.

+[1] CIGRE Task Force C6.04: Benchmark Systems for Network Integration of Renewable and Distributed Energy Resources, May 2013.
+ISBN: 978-285-873-270-8.